-Weekly Office Hours:
+Office Hours: Office Hours are held weekly on-campus and virtually.

-- Office Hours are held weekly on-campus and virtually. - On campus, the office hours are: - o M 2:30-4:30 | T TH 1-1:30pm | and by appointment in B&T Rm.
-110A, or check other DMA classrooms - o Also, by appointment - Virtually, reach me any other time through email, text ... (see below).
+- On campus, the office hours are: - o M & W: 1:00 2:30 pm, T: 10:00 am 2:00 pm, and by appointment in A142F, or check other DMA classrooms. - Also, by appointment I ask that you make an appointment even during my regular office hours as I schedule meetings, etc..., during that time as well - Virtually, reach me any other time through email, text ... (see below).

-Email:

-I prefer all email to be from the internal UNM Learn class email.
-I will check this UNM Learn email regularly and will respond to all emails within 48 hours (72 hours weekends), and usually sooner.
+Email: I prefer all email to be from the internal UNM Learn Course Message system.
+I will check these messages regularly and will respond to all emails within 48 hours (72 hours weekends), and usually sooner.
 Although less preferred, you can email me at alexa08@unm.edu.
 In the Subject Line of the email, ALWAYS write your full name and class number.
 For example - "Laurie Anderson ARTS 130"

-Text:

-You can also reach me BY TEXT ONLY at: 505-515-1055.
+Text: You can also reach me BY TEXT ONLY at: 505-515-1055.
 I WILL NOT answer phone calls and ask that you please NEVER LEAVE A MESSAGE!!!
 Any messages left by students will be deleted and will not constitute an attempt at communication.
-In the event of an absence, you will be counted unexcused if you only left a message and made no other written attempt at communication.
+In the event of an absence, you will be counted unexcused if you left a message on my cell phone yet made no other written attempt at communication.
 All communication between instructor and student outside of class time MUST be in written format for this class.
-If you must reach me or have an emergency, USE: email, text, or my office phone (if needing to leave a message - as a last resort) at 925-8702.
+If you must reach me or have an emergency, USE: email, text, or my office phone (if needing to leave a message - as a last resort) at 925-8728.